B.Riley FBR Thinks National Cinemedia's Stock is Going to Recover

 B.Riley FBR Thinks National Cinemedia’s Stock is Going to Recover

-B.Riley FBR analyst Eric Wold reiterated a Buy rating on National Cinemedia (NCMI) today and set a price target of $6.50.
-The company’s shares closed last Wednesday at $2.97, close to its 52-week low of $1.62.
+In a report released today, Eric Wold from B.Riley FBR maintained a Buy rating on National Cinemedia (NCMI), with a price target of $6.50.
+The company’s shares closed last Thursday at $2.91, close to its 52-week low of $1.62.

-According to TipRanks.com, Wold ‘s ranking currently consits of no stars on a 0-5 ranking scale, with an average return of -24.1% and a 19.1% success rate.
+According to TipRanks.com, Wold is ranked 0 out of 5 stars with an average return of -21.6% and a 21.3% success rate.
 Wold covers the Services sector, focusing on stocks such as Cinemark Holdings, AMC Entertainment, and Red Lion Hotels.

-Currently, the analyst consensus on National Cinemedia is a Moderate Buy with an average price target of $9.50.
+National Cinemedia has an analyst consensus of Moderate Buy, with a price target consensus of $8.25.

 See today’s analyst top recommended stocks >>